fangwei123456/spikingjelly/docs/source/tutorials/en/neuron.rst

         self.v = self.v + x

-Different spiking neurons have different charging equations but usually share the firing and reset equations. ``Simple`` neurons express these stages directly through the ``neuronal_charge → neuronal_fire → neuronal_reset`` path in :class:`spikingjelly.activation_based.neuron.SimpleBaseNode`.
-Production neurons perform the equivalent computation in functional transitions or specialized kernels.
+Different spiking neurons have different charging equations but usually share the firing and reset equations.
+The :class:`spikingjelly.activation_based.neuron.SimpleBaseNode` interface expresses these stages directly through the
+``neuronal_charge → neuronal_fire → neuronal_reset`` path.
+Production neurons
+perform the equivalent computation in functional transitions or specialized kernels.
 The core firing expression in ``SimpleBaseNode.neuronal_fire`` is: